MalekKamel/Bulletin/README.md

 It's the brain of the library that's responsible for showing/hiding bulletins, storing the current state of each bulletin and checking if a bulletin is displayed.
 Take a look at [Alertable](https://github.com/ShabanKamell/Bulletin/blob/master/lib/src/main/java/com/sha/bulletin/BulletinManager.kt) to see all functionalities.

 ## Custom Bulletins
 As mentioned in [Bulletin Interface](#bulletin-interface), you can create your custom bulletin by implementing [Bulletin] interface.
-Alternatively, you can extend abstract widget like `BulletinDialog` and implement your customization.
+Alternatively, you can extend abstract widget like `BulletinDialog` and implement your customization. see [MyCstomLadingDialog](https://github.com/ShabanKamell/Bulletin/blob/master/sample/src/main/java/com/sha/sample/MyCustomLoadingDialog.kt)

 ### 🛡 License
 <details>